-Furthermore, you may have to finalise the document and share it via the company’s private network or other online sharing platforms (preferably within 24 hours).
+Furthermore, you have to finalise the document and share it with the meeting participants or anyone who might be affected by the meeting decisions.
+You can share it via the company’s private network or email.
+Ideally, you should do it the day of the meeting or within the next 24 hours.
 Because It’ll help the participants to run over the minutes and get started on the next steps while everything is fresh in their minds.

-You need to save time on making meeting minutes templates and preparing for them.
+You surely want to save time on making meeting minutes templates and preparing for them.
 Below is a list of tools that you might use specifically for meeting minutes.

 - OneNote (Windows, macOS): Very fast and useful in sharing user’s notes, drawings, screen clippings.
 Also supports audio recording with corresponding note time-stamping.

 - Hugo (Windows, Linux, FreeBSD, NetBSD, macOS, Android): A tool for organising meetings and sharing notes.

 - OmniOutliner (macOS, iOS): A powerful tool for organising and structuring information.
 You can create nested lists of topics for meeting minutes based on the agenda.
 Allows syncing and sharing of documents with its built-in OmniPresence feature.

 - Evernote (Windows, Android, iOS, macOS): An app designed for taking notes, organising and managing tasks and archiving as well.
 You can easily create your meeting minutes templates using the meeting agenda.

 - Minutes.io (Web): Can help to create agenda items, easy-to-read templates and add in your notes.
 You can email a copy of the meeting minutes to the attendees.
 Minutes.io works offline too!